OpenBCI/OpenBCI_WIFI/README.md

 * Bluetooth on Ganglion requires low level drivers to use computers bluetooth hardware.
 * The OpenBCI Cyton and Ganglion must transmit data to another computer over Bluetooth before going to the cloud for storage or analytics
 * OpenBCI Cyton Dongle FTDI virtual comm port drivers have high latency by default which limits the rate at which new data is made available to your application to twice a second when it should get data as close to 250 times a second.
-* Using Cyton or Ganglion NodeJS drivers requires the use of [_native C++ modules_](https://nodejs.org/api/addons.html) which continuously confuse developers of all levels.

-So, if even the very best developers integrate the current easy to use Cyton and Ganglion NodeJS drivers, they are still burdened by the limitations of the physical hardware on the OpenBCI system.
+So, if even the very best developers integrate the current easy to use Cyton and Ganglion, they are still burdened by the limitations of the physical hardware on the OpenBCI system.

 ### The solution